-- Building a shared scientific understanding of the watershed issues by harmonizing data and information, developing shared tools, knowledge and expertise, and expanding outreach to and cooperation among stakeholders.
-This could include projects such as models, scientific investigation etc.
+Contributing to the prevention and resolution of watershed issues by building a shared scientific understanding of watershed issues by harmonizing data and information, developing shared tools, knowledge, and expertise, and expanding outreach to and cooperation among stakeholders and Indigenous communities to prevent and resolve watershed issues.

-- Communicating transboundary water issues at the local, regional, and national levels, including First Nations, Métis and American Tribes, to increase awareness and understanding of these important issues.
-This could include projects such as geospatial products, literature, visualization products, etc.
+Contributing to the prevention and resolution of watershed issues by communicating transboundary water issues at the local, regional, and national levels, including First Nations, Métis, and Tribes, to increase awareness and understanding of these important issues in order to prevent and resolve watershed issues.

-- Contributing to the resolution of watershed issues by facilitating discussions, participating in development of shared solutions, creating decision-making tools, fostering common ground, brokering resolutions, and bringing unresolved issues to the attention of the IJC.
-This could include projects such as studies on high water events, communications projects etc.
+Contributing to the prevention and resolution of watershed issues by facilitating discussions, participating in development of shared solutions, creating decision-making tools, fostering common ground, brokering resolutions, and bringing unresolved issues to the attention of the IJC, including by engaging with broader communities that are affected by these issues more directly.

-In addition to these themes, boards submitting projects should consider: whether their project could have applicability to other boards, whether the proposed project is included in their board workplan, and whether the board is in agreement with the submission of the proposal.
-These factors are considered along with the IWI themes during the review process.
+In addition to these objectives, boards submitting projects must consider whether their project could have applicability to other boards, whether the proposed project is included in their board workplan, responsibilities and mandate, and whether the board is in agreement with the submission of the proposal.